(Orléans 1715 - Orléans 1800)

 87 x 145 mm.
 (3 3/8 x 5 3/4 in.)

-A fine and fresh example of a particular type of drawing adopted by the artist in the latter part of his career.
-Using a coated grey-blue paper he had invented, known as a papier à tablettes, Desfriches produced landscape drawings of marvelous precision and delicacy.
-These drawings, often mounted on wooden snuffboxes, were regularly presented by the artist to particular friends.
+As a draughtsman, Desfriches produced charming landscapes of the countryside around Orléans and the valley of the river Loire and its tributaries, peopled by acutely observed peasants and travellers.
+Prominent among a large number of topographical drawings is a vast panorama of the city of Orléans, now in the collection of the Musée des Beaux-Arts there.
+In the latter part of his career, Desfriches adopted the practice of drawing on a coated grey-blue paper he had invented, known as papier-tablette, producing landscape drawings of marvellous precision and delicacy.
+These small drawings, often mounted on wooden snuffboxes, were regularly presented by the artist to particular friends.

 Anonymous sale, London, Sotheby’s, 14 April 1999, part of lot 119